 #3.
 Rainy

 A rendering with a rainy scene has a calm and slightly melancholic mood.
+Among the mood settings for exterior architectural visualization, it is one of the most distinctive.
 And while it may not be the most inspiring look for a project presentation, it can help you create beautiful and atmospheric works for your portfolio and social media posts.
 In particular, the rainy environment will make a building, especially a house, look warmer and more inviting.
 At the same time, it can beautifully complement minimalist designs with its rather monochromatic color palette.

 #4.
 Stormy